-A judge set Heather Adkins’ bond on Friday.
-She's charged with felony kidnapping child endangerment charge.
+A judge set Heather Adkins’ bond at $100,000 for a felony kidnapping charge and $5,000 for a child endangerment charge.

 The underlying issue of kid safety is a central part of her case.
 People across the region were worried last month when Colerain Township police asked for help finding family of a 5-year-old boy found alone on Sheed Road on a cold, rainy night.
 Investigators said he was non-verbal.